amit-upadhyay-IT/fantastic-node-journey/chapter2/example2/README.md

 This particular module is like a utility for my application.

-It's upto you how you design the module, here I am going to create Object notation
+It's upto you how you design the module, here I created Object notation